Table of Contents

 Road to the Presidency

 The path to the Presidency was filled with leadership roles and various offices.
-Adams knew from an early age his goal was to become President.
+Adams knew from an early age that his goal was to become President.
 He was dedicated to fulfilling various roles along the way to give him a good chance of winning an election when the time was right.
 He started his political career as an ambassador.

 Adams-Onis Treaty